marcelocra/devmagic/CONTRIBUTING.md

 ### Working on the Website

-The website lives in the `www/` folder and is built with Astro:
+The website lives in the `www/` folder and is built with Next.js:

-1. Make your changes in `www/src/`
+1. Make your changes in `www/app/`
 2. Test locally with `pnpm run dev`
 3. Build to verify: `pnpm run build`
-4. The built site goes to `docs/` for GitHub Pages
+4. The production build is deployed via Vercel

 ### Working on Setup Scripts